Daniela Farinacci

 Daniela Farinacci (also credited as Daniella Farinaci) is an Australian actress of Italian descent, who has many television, film and theatre credits.

 Farinacci is perhaps best known for her role in the Australian movie Lantana as Paula, alongside Vince Colosimo.
 She also appeared in supporting roles in Little Fish and Look Both Ways.

 Farinacci is known for a starring role in the 2006 television mini-series The Society Murders as Maritza Wales, based on a real-life crime.
 She also has a starring role in the police television drama series, East West 101 as Helen Callas.

-Her theatre roles include Juliet in Romeo & Juliet and Helena in A Midsummer Night’s Dream and many more Melbourne theatre productions.
+Her theatre roles include Juliet in Romeo & Juliet and Helena in A Midsummer Night's Dream and many more Melbourne theatre productions.

+Farinacci was announced as part of the cast for the second season of Total Control, she also reprised her role for the third and final series.
+She was also announced as part of the cast for Channel 9’s Human Error.